DevRahimi/Rock-Paper-Scissors/README.md

 ###  :electric_plug: Installation

-1. Clone the repository to an empty directory on your local machine.
+Clone the repository to an empty directory on your local machine.
 `git clone https://github.com/DevRahimi/rock-paper-scissors.git`.

-2. Install requirements from requirements.txt `pip install -r requirements.txt`.

 ### :package: Commands

+This project can be viewed through a few methods:

 * Open `index.html` in your browser to play the game.

+* If you use VS Code, run `index.html` using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+* This project is hosted on GitHub Pages.
+You can view it [here](https://devrahimi.github.io/rock-paper-scissors/).

 ##  :fire: Contribution